 An applicant who requests a Base Label and either Type 1 or Type 2 Variant Labels must indicate each variant as either a Desired Variant or an Undesired Variant.
 Desired variants are intended for use interchangeably with the base IDN TLD label.
 All other variants are not desired.

-More specifically, the Report specifies that:

-Desired Variants may be allocated and delegated

-Undesired Variants may be allocated but will not be delegated

 The JIG will expand on this classification rather than the “Type 1” and “Type 2” differentiation.

+This report will adapt the terminologies used by RFC 3743:

+Base IDN / Primary IDN

+Preferred IDN Variants

+Other IDN Variants

+IDN Zone Variants

 [viewpoints collected so far]

-Preferred IDN Variants (Desired Variants) – allocated and delegated together with the Primary IDN
+Preferred IDN Variants – allocated and delegated together with the Primary IDN

+Other IDN Variants

-Reserved IDN Variants (Desired or Undesired Variants) – allocated, not delegated, but reserved for use by (i.e. delegation to) Primary IDN only
+Reserved IDN Variants – allocated, not delegated, but reserved for use by (i.e. delegation to) Primary IDN only

-Blocked IDN Variants (Undesired Variants) – unallocated, and should not be allocated or available for further application
+Blocked IDN Variants – unallocated, and should not be allocated or available for further application

 Another type of IDN Variants that can be identified as:

-Zone Variants – In the case where some of the reserved variants are also delegated (“activated”) into a zone along with the Primary IDN and the Preferred Variants (i.e. Preferred Variants + delegated Reserved Variants)
+IDN Zone Variants – In the case where some of the reserved variants are also delegated (“activated”) into a zone along with the Primary IDN and the Preferred Variants (i.e. Preferred Variants + delegated Reserved Variants)

 3. Policy operatives corresponding to the types of IDN Variants